player-03/echoes/README.md

 Systems:

 - Systems no longer initialize `View` variables automatically.
-You must now call `makeLinkedView()` for the same behavior.
+You must now call `getLinkedView()` for the same behavior.
 - `@rm` is no longer a valid way to shorten `@:remove`.
 You may now omit any number of letters from the end, but not from the middle.
 (Thus, `@:rem` is now valid.)
 - As far as listener functions are concerned, `Int` no longer means anything special.
 To get a reference to the entity, take an argument of type `Entity`.